 The purpose of massage is to increase mobility in your muscles… not the joint itself.

 SI joint dysfunction tends to occur when the ligaments of the joint have been sprained.
 This means the joint is moving too much.
 Any form of vigorous massage or pressure ends up putting more force on the ligaments, moving the joint out of place and potentially re-spraining the ligaments themselves.

 Don’t go for a massage just because you’re experiencing SI joint dysfunction and want to see if it will help.
 A massage therapist might even offer to use specific techniques on the SI joints to see if they can help– I would strongly suggest you decline.
-In my opinion, many physical therapists aren’t qualified to treat the SI joint– I wouldn’t move down the chain of training.
+In my opinion, many physical therapists don’t even know what they’re doing when it comes to adjusting the SI joint– I wouldn’t move to someone with even less training.

 Muscle imbalance can be a potential cause of SI joint dysfunction.
 When some muscles are pulling too hard and others not enough, it can create uneven tension on the joint and pull it out of position.
-So see if the PT thinks massage is something you might need.
-If you aren’t sure you need it, I wouldn’t suggest just trying it just to see what happens, since there are potential drawbacks.
+However, if you aren’t sure you need it, I wouldn’t suggest just trying it just to see what happens, since there are potential drawbacks.

-Meanwhile, if you’re like me and you have specific areas of tightness you need to loosen up, I’d suggest looking for a massage therapist who’s comfortable focusing specifically on those areas, and won’t get offended when you them not to give you the same massage they give everyone else.
+But if you are like me and you have specific areas of tightness you need to loosen up, I’d suggest looking for a massage therapist who’s comfortable focusing specifically on those areas, and won’t get offended when you them not to give you the same massage they give everyone else.
 (I’ve encountered that).

 Sometimes it seems like the less training someone’s had, the less aware they are of complexity, and the more convinced they are that there’s only one way of doing things.
 So be careful of who you trust with your body, and try to find someone as open-minded and accommodating as Lynn!

 - Ligaments of the SI joint